Kel03-byte/tech-bloggers-unite/README.md

 * After the database is created type "quit" to exit out of the MYSQL terminal command
 * Then lastly type "npm run watch" to start the server!

-Otherwise just click on the link in the Links Section to use the app!
+Otherwise just click on the 'deyployed website' link in the Links Section to use the app!

 ## Usage